-- receives reports from the RPCT about cases of non-support or collaboration, failure or delayed fulfilment of interventions or publication obligations and conflicts of interest; - notifies the Human Resources Department of cases of non-support and collaboration with the RPCT for the purpose of eventual activation of the most appropriate actions and / or disciplinary proceedings. - performs the necessary and appropriate actions in the event of reports of conflicts of interest reported by the RPCT.
+- receives reports from the R.P.C.T. about cases of non-support or collaboration, failure or delayed fulfilment of interventions or publication obligations and conflicts of interest; - performs the necessary and appropriate actions in the event of reports of conflicts of interest reported by the R.P.C.T.